Crave (TV network): Original programming

-After rebranding as Crave in 2018, the service initially scaled back on the development of ongoing television series; apart from the reality show Canada's Drag Race and the comedy series Letterkenny and New Eden, most titles currently branded as "Crave Originals" are documentary films or stand-up comedy specials recorded at the Just for Laughs festival.
-The service began to shift back toward series development again in 2021, with original series announced for the 2021-22 television season including 1 Queen 5 Queers, Du Me a Favor, Little Bird, Pillow Talk, Shoresy, Thunder Bay and We're All Gonna Die (Even Jay Baruchel).
+After rebranding as Crave in 2018, the service initially scaled back on the development of ongoing television series; apart from the reality show Canada's Drag Race and the comedy series Letterkenny and New Eden, most titles branded as "Crave Originals" in the next few years were documentary films or stand-up comedy specials recorded at the Just for Laughs festival.

+The service began to shift back toward series development again in 2021, with original series including 1 Queen 5 Queers, Bria Mack Gets a Life, Little Bird, Pillow Talk, Shoresy, Thunder Bay, Late Bloomer, Cocaine, Prison & Likes: Isabelle's True Story and We're All Gonna Die (Even Jay Baruchel).